simonteozw/tp/docs/UserGuide.md

 :bulb: Write `T edit 1 m/` to remove the module code from the task.
 Now, the task does not belong to any module.
 You can also use `T edit 1 r/` to remove the remark from the task.

+:bulb: To give users greater freedom when adding tasks, you **can** add tasks with deadlines in the past.

 ### Delete
 Once you have completed a task, you can delete it.
 This is the command to do so.